 Editor's note: The ML model information exchanged between the Client NWDAF(s) and the Server NWDAF is FFS.

 Editor's note: The services in step 1, 3, 5a and 6 to enable FL based ML model training is for FFS, and the Figure 6.2C.2.1-1 will be updated accordingly.

+If the Client NWDAF is not able to complete the training of the interim local ML model within the maximum response time provided by the Server NWDAF, the Client NWDAF notifies the Server NWDAF on the delay event with proper cause information (e.g., local ML model training failure, more time necessary for local ML model training) before the maximum response time elapses.

 4. The Server NWDAF aggregates all the local ML model information retrieved at step 3, to update the global ML model.

+If the Server NWDAF provides the maximum response time for the Client NWDAFs to provide the interim local ML model information in step 1, the Server NWDAF decides either to wait for the Client NWDAFs which have not yet provided their interim local ML model within the maximum response time or aggregate only the retrieved local ML model information instances to update global ML model.
+The Server NWDAF makes this decision, considering the notification from the Client NWDAF or, if the notification is not received, based on local configuration.

 5a.
 Based on the consumer request, the Server NWDAF updates the training status (an accuracy level) to the consumer periodically (one or multiple rounds of training or every 10 min, etc.) or dynamically when some pre-determined status (e.g. some accuracy level) is achieved.